Welcome to another edition of the 2013 MLB Season Preview – Daily Fantasy Baseball Strategy.

 PITCHER/HITTER MATCHUP TO WATCH

-Hope you’ve enjoyed our preview of the Colorado Rockies.
-Stay tuned for other MLB 2013 season previews, and check out our other articles Daily Fantasy Radio!
+Hope you’ve enjoyed our preview of the Arizona Diamondbacks.
+Stay tuned for other MLB 2013 season previews, and don’t forget to check out our other articles Daily Fantasy Radio!